The Youth Movement that Remade America.

 The true story of when a group of Connecticut twenty-somethings formed a club that went viral, elected a President, started a war, and changed the world.
 The Wide Awakes is a story about a new generation seizing power and pushing us forward.
 This is the dangerous marriage of evangelical passion with American gangs, as seen through the eyes of the young radicals who built a movement no one could contain.

-Young voters in 1860 were much like the millennials of today: they were the least racist voters in the electorate, the most scientifically educated, and the most economically progressive.
-Essentially, in 1860, the Republican Party became the home of America’s woke youth thanks to these Hartford guys who pushed the Party to the left.
+Young voters in 1860 were much like Gen-Z of today: they were the least racist voters in the electorate, the most scientifically educated, and the most economically progressive.
+Essentially, in 1860, the Republican Party became the home of America’s woke youth thanks to these few Hartford church boys who succeeded in pushing the Party to the left.

 The organization eventually boasted over 100,000 members and 2,000 chapters, but the heart of this narrative is centered around the founders; a small group of 20-somethings who knew each other from their Hartford church group.